charisgao/STAT-4830-Optimizing-Attention-Project/old_reports/week3_report.md

 - **Validation Loss**: Track KL-divergence on a held-out set to ensure the custom model matches the baseline distribution over time.
   - Load weights from baseline models (e.g., HuggingFace's `bert-base-uncased`), replace _only_ the attention module, and evaluate **without fine-tuning**.
   - Ensures optimization does not rely on retraining to "recover" lost accuracy.
-  - L1 penalty for coefficients of attention masks
 - **Perplexity/Accuracy**: Evaluate on standard tasks (e.g., language modeling or classification) to ensure minimal drop in performance.
 - **Edge cases**: Sequences with extreme sparsity (e.g., all padding tokens) or high similarity (e.g., repeated tokens).
 - **Scalability Tests**: Gradually increase input sequence lengths and measure memory usage, throughput, and any speed improvements.